matt-cim/Wordle-Bot/README.md

 show the read me channel

 ## Database Connection
 When the main function is ran the "MySQLConnection" class establishes a connection to the database and reads the data into a local **Hash Map** where the key is the players name (always unique) and the values are the associated statistics.
-I made sure to use prepared statements when querying this data as this is a good practice to avoid SQL injection vulnerabilities.
+I made sure to use prepared statements when querying this data as this is a good practice to avoid **SQL injection vulnerabilities**.
 Each time a player sends their Wordle, or a new member joins, the database connection is established once again and is updated accordingly.

 show screenshot of database